-In addition, the company medical director may attend master health and safety committee meetings when specific discussion items are raised in advance by members of the master health and safety committee.
+In addition, the company medical director may attend master health and safety committee meetings when specific discussion items are raised in advance by members of the MHSC.

 16. Ergonomics

 The company assured the union that it is committed to efforts, where feasible, to improve the interface of employees with the workplace.